Abdo-omran2206/Administration_Panal/README.md

 ## License

-All rights reserved to Kira Group
+All rights reserved to Akira

 ## Contributing